ChicoState/UX-BlueConnect/phaseIII/README.md

 #### Method 4: Record user rating and feedback on their overall experience.

 This gets the participants overall impression of the application by getting what they found was the most important need for improvement (or bright spot of application) and this will be used to further improve notable flaws in the application.
+This will provide the total effectiveness, efficiency, and user satisfaction.

 ## Findings